We’ve identified seven principles for social care workers to follow to ensure they support people who need care and support with dignity.

 They’re brought together in the common core principles to support dignity toolkit, which explains the principles in practice, what knowledge and skills are needed to embed the principles, and gives good practice guidance and examples for you to follow.

-The toolkit is available online or the guide is available to buy in paper format for the special offer price of £10 (was £15) from our online bookshop.
+The toolkit is available online or the guide is available to buy in paper format for £15 from our online bookshop.

 Hear from the organisations below to see how they have implemented the common core principles for dignity in their organisation.